-Carlos Reis Municipal Museum: Best Tips For Visiting In 2024
+Carlos Reis Municipal Museum: Best Tips For Visiting This Year

 The Carlos Reis Municipal Museum (in Portuguese, Museu Municipal Carlos Reis) was founded in 1933, in the city of Torres Novas.
 And nine years later, it received the name of Carlos Reis, one of the most important naturalist painters of his generation.
 The local artist painted both portraits of the royalty and nobility of the time and everyday scenes of the Portuguese people.
 Besides, he became known for his friendship with King Carlos I, his main patron!